-On a long cross-country ride, having a comfortable seat can make or break it.
+On a long cross-country ride, having a comfortable seat can make or break it (and it is related to the sore butt as well).
 You do not want to be standing on your bike while you pedal or take frequent stops, just because the seat is not comfortable and “you cannot sit any longer”.

 Spend some time trying different seat forms.
 Seats are usually easily replaceable.
 One compromise would be to buy a seat cushion cover.
-It will help make the e-bike’s original seat softer and, thus, more comfortable for longer rides.
+Cushion covers are not recommended for longer trips though as they tend to shift and cause skin irritation.

 Packing rack or backpack?

-You are most likely to take water, snacks, emergency repair kit and a few other necessary things with you on a cross-country trip.
+You are most likely to take water, snacks, an emergency repair kit, and a few other necessary things with you on a cross-country trip.

 Having a rear rack installed will solve the problem of carrying additional luggage on your e-bike.
 Rear racks usually have standard connectors and depend on bike size.
 Make sure the model you are considering either already has a rear rack installed or has it as an option.